12 Reasons Why Peace Lily is Dying and How to Resolve Them

 8. Incorrect watering

 Overwatering or soggy soil causes the roots to die due to lack of oxygen.
-When the roots die they cannot take up water and therefore the leaves begin to yellow, droop and eventually die.
+When the roots die they cannot take up water and therefore the leaves begin to yellow, droop and die.

 Underwatering implies that there is too little moisture in the soil and therefore, the plant has no water to take up to the leaves.
 Thus, the leaves droop and eventually die if the situation is not corrected.